 Proposers should demonstrate that they have suitable accommodation for delegates (e.g. en-suite rooms in student halls and/or local hotels), for a meeting of normally three to five days duration.
 IRSG is keen to encourage the participation of students and new researchers in information retrieval (IR) to the Conference.
-Thus potential hosts must also demonstrate access to low budget accommodation, such as youth hostels or inexpensive student halls.
+Thus potential hosts must also demonstrate access to low budget accommodation, such as youth hostels or inexpensive student halls, and consider the needs of those with physical disabilities, for example wheel chair users.